GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/ColliderBit__MC__rollcall_8hpp.md

 Lists of analyses to run

 Run all analyses and fill vector of analysis results.

-Dummy observable that creates a dependency on TestModel1D, which is used to satisfy the normal GAMBIT model requrements in a minimal way.
-This is useful in the case where we just want to test ColliderBit on a single point with Pythia's SLHA interface, but not use the ColliderBit standalone interface.

-Detector sim capabilities.

-Run detector simulators and produce the standard event format.

-Provide functions that can be used for event weighting, e.g. for process-level cross-section scaling. {@

-Event weight functions that depend on model-specific Py8Collider versions should be declared in the corresponding model header in ColliderBit/models.

 ### define FUNCTION